InterDigitalInc/AdvantEDGE/docs/setup/env-runtime.md

 ### NVIDIA

-In order for Kubernetes to be aware of available GPU resources on its nodes, each host with a GPU must install the necessary drivers and vendor-specific device plugin.
-Also, the docker container runtime must be changed to make the GPUs visible within the containers.
-More information can be found in this [blog post](https://devblogs.nvidia.com/gpu-containers-runtime/).
+In order for Kubernetes to be aware of available GPU resources on its nodes, each host with a GPU must install the necessary drivers.
+The NVIDIA GPU Operator must also be installed in order to configure, install & validate all other components required to enable GPUs on k8s, such as the NVIDIA container runtime, device plugin & CUDA toolkit.
+More information can be found in this [blog post](https://developer.nvidia.com/blog/announcing-containerd-support-for-the-nvidia-gpu-operator/).

 How we do it: